|

 the delight of playing with high-caliber musicians.

-Cinemathique (Fast Horse, 2002), on the other hand, sounds like it was
+Cinemathique (Fast Horse, 2002) sounds like it was

 improvised during a weekend, rummaging whatever the band super-members could